 First, we welcome you.
 We recognize you are considering a significant step on your spiritual journey.
 Some see this as a journey back to their spiritual home; others are looking for reconciliation with God and the Church.
 Whatever your reason for being away, we have missed you and celebrate your desire to take another look.

-What can I expect from a Landings program?
+What can I expect from Landings?

 You can expect a safe harbor to explore your faith and your future within the Church.
 In a supportive and confidential setting, you can ask questions, discuss issues and share past and present doubts and difficulties.
 You can expect an opportunity to be reintroduced to the love of Christ in a no-pressure, open and non-judgmental environment.

-To find a Landings ministry near you click here
+To find a Landings ministry near you click here.

 What if there is no Landings program near me?